Ideal Guitar Practice Routine to Avoid the Rut

 The next section is where we come head-to-head with the theory conundrum expressed earlier.

-You need an understanding of concepts to know what technical exercises to do.
+You need an understanding of concepts to know what technical exercises to use.
 Practicing scales or arpeggios without context can be counterproductive, turning technical workouts back into mere finger exercises.

-Since then I've come across my own students who have fallen for the same kind of thing where they went about watching some particular video series, over the course of a few months, later to be disappointed when they're faced with a practical situation to perform.
+Since then, I've seen my own students falling for the same.
+Watching a particular video series, over the course of a few months, only to be disappointed when they're faced with a practical situation to perform.

-Music is to be played, it is not to be worked.
+Music is to be played, not to be worked.

 At least at first?